The Oak and the Reed: The story and its variants

 There are early Greek versions of this fable and a 5th-century Latin version by Avianus.
 They deal with the contrasting behaviour of the oak, which trusts in its strength to withstand the storm and is blown over, and the reed that 'bends with the wind' and so survives.
 Most early sources see it as a parable about pride and humility, providing advice on how to survive in turbulent times.
-This in turn gave rise to various proverbs such as 'Better bend than break' and 'A reed before the wind lives on, while mighty oaks do fall', the earliest occurrence of which is in Geoffrey Chaucer's Troilus and Criseyde (II.1387-9).
+This in turn gave rise to various proverbs such as 'Better bend than break' and 'A reed before the wind lives on, while mighty oaks do fall', the earliest occurrence of which is in Geoffrey Chaucer's Troilus and Criseyde (II.1387–1389).

+Aesop's Oak and the Reed has notable similarities with Mesopotamian disputation poems, especially those that feature disputes between trees (a recurring theme).
+Examples include the Sumerian Debate between tree and reed and the Akkadian Tamarisk and Palm.
+There are, however, some important genre differences between these disputation texts and the Oak and Reed, insofar as the former lack narrative dialogue and principally focus on the back-and-forth speech between the two interlocutors.

-It so happens that there is an overlap here with ancient Eastern proverbs.
+There is also an overlap here with ancient Eastern proverbs.
 In its Chinese form, 'A tree that is unbending is easily broken', it is found in the religious classic, the Tao Te Ching, with the commentary that 'The hard and strong will fall, the soft and weak will overcome'.
 A similar contrast, though involving a tree of a different kind, occurs in the Jewish Talmud and is commemorated on the 2016 "Parables of the Sages" series of postage stamps from Israel.
-Old sources quote a sermon by Simeon ben Eleazar, who cites the proverb “May a man be flexible like a reed and not rigid like a cedar”.
-He then goes on the explain in the same terms as the Greek fable that, where a reed bends before the wind, the obstinate cedar is uprooted in the gale.
+Old sources quote a sermon by Simeon ben Eleazar, who cites the proverb "May a man be flexible like a reed and not rigid like a cedar".
+He then goes on to explain in the same terms as the Greek fable that, where a reed bends before the wind, the obstinate cedar is uprooted in the gale.